SethCodesABitForSchool/Birds-Canada/README.md

 # Birds-Canada
 Birds Canada Simulation Data - This analysis should be viewed as a simulated interpretation or experiment since it is solely intended for demonstrative purposes.
 The data used in the analysis is simulated.

+- I generated 2 datsets, each corresponding to the locations of Ontario and Manitoba.
+- The simulated data revolves around the population of wild birds, incorporating key variables influencing bird population dynamics, namely temperature, habitat loss, and food availability.
+- The dataset goes thru adjustments to align with needs.
+- The final dataset is in a standardized format to ensure that the dataset follows a standard format that is meaningful.
+- Towards the end i did a regression analysis to see what variables are relevant or are the major factors that influence the population increase or decrease.

 ~ Seth

 # Set seed - 3 variables - Create a data frame